als244/ml_dataflow/README.md

 ##### [Try It Out Yourself](#training-performance-demo) or [See Full Benchmarking Results](#benchmarked-results)

-#### All training is done using a single GPU as computational workhorse.
-Training is conducted in full bfloat16 with AdamW optimizer.
+> All training is done using a single GPU as computational workhorse.
+Training for benchmakrs is conducted in full bfloat16 with AdamW optimizer.
 Thus, the total aggregate memory footprint for the model's training state (i.e. Parameters + Gradients + Optimizer State) = 8 * \# Model Parameters bytes.
+SSD is not utilized to preserve endurance

 ###### Training at Home (RTX 5090): 15B Model with 16k Sequence Length